alex-lt-kong/the-nitty-gritty/c-cpp/cpp/11_mini-features/01_lambda-expr/README.md

 in handy.
 In many cases, knowing the exact data type helps programmers to think, but for lambda expressions, usually people don't care, or people are well aware of that as the function's signature is just next to it.
+    * There is one exception though: if we want to call the Lambda function recursively, we have to specify its type manually.

-* Lambda expression is also the only way in C++ to create nested functions.
+* Lambda expression is also the only way in C++ to create nested functions as of C++17.

 * Compared with JavaScript's anonymous function:
     ```JavaScript